 She studies him.
 She shrugs.
 "I guess there will be no harm in that."

-He's up the stairs as she opens the door.
+He's up the stairs before she opens the door.
 He gently cups her elbow.

-As they step inside, a shiver goes up Renata's back.
+As they step inside, Renata's stomach squeezes and a shiver goes up her back.
 The pitiful cell where she spent so many many weeks is now occupied by a man with dark skin and long black straight hair.
-He has a single braid hanging by his face.
+He has a single braid hanging beside his face.

 Renata stares at the jailer, who is asleep, his feet propped on the wooden table.

 "Hello," she says.
 He doesn't respond.
 She approaches the table and sets her hand on his leg and shakes him awake.
-He's disoriented, but his first instinct is to reach for his keys dangling from his belt.
-The keys jangle, sparking another horrible memory in Renata's mind.
+He's disoriented, rubbing his eyes.
+His first instinct is to reach for his keys dangling from his belt.
+The sound of the keys jangling sparks another horrible memory in Renata's mind.

 In a moment he is on his feet and leaning forward over the desk.
 "What....what the hell, it's you, YOU!
 You came back!"

-She stands and faces him in silence.
-Her eyes are closed.
+His breath is sour with liquor.
+She turns away, then faces him in silence.
+Her eyes are wide open.
 Art is at one side, Teresa on the other.

-Renata remains standing, as do the other two.
+Renata remains standing, as do Art and Teresa.
 All of them are staring at the man in the cell.
-He sits with his face down, resting in one hand.
+He sits with his face down, staring between his knees.

 The sheriff is shaking his head no. "I'm afraid we can't go back into trial," he said, "there is no precedent for..."

 Suddenly the judge, wearing a black suit, appears at the door.
-He places one hand on the sheriff's arm."
+He places one hand on the sheriff's arm, and the sheriff repeats Renata's request.

 He faces Renata.
 "I am assuming," he says, "that you have another witness?"

 Renata nods.
-"We have a document," she says, "a very important document that wasn't available in the trial."
+"No, but we have a sworn affidavit -- a very important document that wasn't available in the trial."

 "Yes sir," she says.
 "Thank you for doing this."